IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 #### Step 6: Create environment file

+a.
 Create a directory for Docker configuration and an environment file:

 ```bash
 mkdir -p ~/Docker